PapenfussLab/PathOS/Docker/README.md

 First, you must first re-build PathOS.

 ```
-  # navigate to the root PathOS dir
+  # navigate to the root PathOS dir in your cloned repository
   #
-  cd <path to your PathOS directory>
+  cd PathOS

   # run script to clean PathOS
   #